Train on the Namibia Safari by Luxury Train aboard Rovos Rail’s Pride of Africa journey

 The Highlights

-NEW for 2024: Itinerary will be lengthened to 12 days.
-Click here for details of Pretoria-Walvis Bay itineraryhere for Walvis Bay-Pretoria itinerary.
-Running times have been tweaked, and visits to Kolmanskop and Lüdertiz, known for its museum, architecture and coastal wildlife, have been added beginning in 2024.
+NEW for 2024: Itinerary is now 12 days.
+Running times have been tweaked, and visits to Kolmanskop and Lüdertiz, known for its museum, architecture and coastal wildlife, have been added.

 Other key highlights include:

-• Seven nights (nine beginning in 2024) aboard the Pride of Africa, one of the world’s finest luxury trains;
+• Nine nights aboard the Pride of Africa, one of the world’s finest luxury trains;

 • The Big Hole in Kimberley, site of one of the world’s most famous diamond rushes;